pawel-up/Jexl/README.md

 #### jexl.addTransform(_{string} name_, _{function} transform_)

 Adds a transform function to this Jexl instance.
-See the **Transforms** section above for information on the structure of a transform function.
+The `name` can be a simple identifier (e.g., `'myTransform'`) or a namespace path using dot notation (e.g., `'String.upper'`).
+See the **Transforms** and **Namespace Functions and Transforms** sections above for information on the structure of a transform function.

 #### jexl.addTransforms(_{{}} map_)